 Work for Water

-The UNICEF Tap Project is a nationwide campaign that affords everyone the opportunity to help provide the world’s children with safe, clean water.
-We don’t usually think twice about the quality of our water but more than 900 million people around the globe do not have access to clean drinking water and approximately 4,100 children perish from water-related illnesses daily.
+The UNICEF Tap Project is a nationwide campaign that affords everyone the opportunity to help provide the world’s children with access to safe, clean water and basic sanitation.
+We don’t usually think twice about the quality of our water, but more than 748 million people around the globe do not have access to clean drinking water and approximately 1,400 children under age five perish from diseases linked to unsafe water or a lack of basic sanitation facilities.
 A one-dollar donation can provide a child with clean water for 40 days, or 40 children with access to safe water for one day.
-World Water Week (March 19-25) will raise awareness of the world water crisis and vital funds to help millions of children it impacts daily.
-Kids can join the cause by organizing a lemonade stand, bake sale, car wash, or similar fundraising event and donating their proceeds.
-Visit tapproject.org/volunteer to sign up and find a list of ways to get involved
+World Water Week (March 21-28) will raise awareness of the world water crisis and vital funds to help millions of children it impacts daily.
+Kids can support UNICEF by organizing a lemonade stand, bake sale, car wash, or similar fundraising event and donating their proceeds.
+Visit online to sign up and find a list of ways to get involved.